-Never been to America, but how many of you guys have ever been to Derby?
+Never been to the Americas, but how many of you guys have ever been to Derby?

 Social/training racing is totally cool.
 I've gone to races and used them as training just to get out there with other runners.
 Although, on occasion, the competitiveness rears its beautiful head and I end up running harder than planned.
 You could run the first 10k at cruise interval level and be recovered for the second.
 Most fit people can recover fully in a week after a hard 10k.
 I know runners who race every week and haven't a problem.
 If there are two weeks between races, you could race both all-out.
 It's not like back-to-back marathons.

 +1000.
 That's what I'm talkin' 'bout!